utilihive/utilihive-backend-stub-sftp-server/README.md

 ### Creating directories
-If you need an empty directory then you can use the method `createDirectory(String)` or create multiple directories at once with `createDirectories(String...)`.
+If you need an empty directory then you can use the function `createDirectory(String)` or create multiple directories at once with `createDirectories(String...)`.